Compilation of Rules and Regulations of the State of Georgia

 2. Pre-service Certificate Request.

-(i) EPPs must request the Pre-Service Certificate for all candidates admitted to traditional initial teacher preparation programs at the baccalaureate level or higher, except for candidates who hold a valid professional Georgia teaching certificate and are currently employed in a Georgia school.
-Out-of-state EPPs must request the Pre-Service Certificate for candidates enrolled in initial teacher preparation programs and completing field and clinical experiences in Georgia B/P-12 schools; such candidates must be enrolled in programs leading to a certification field offered by the GaPSC.
+(i) GaPSC-approved EPPs must ensure all candidates admitted to traditional initial teacher preparation programs at the baccalaureate level or higher request the Pre-Service Certificate before beginning field and clinical experiences in Georgia B/P-12 schools, except for candidates who hold a valid Georgia Professional, Provisional, Permit, or Waiver teaching certificate, and are currently employed in a Georgia school.
+Out-of-state EPPs must ensure candidates enrolled in initial teacher preparation programs and completing field and clinical experiences in Georgia B/P-12 schools request the Pre-Service Certificate prior to beginning field and clinical experiences, except for candidates who hold a valid Georgia Professional, Provisional, Permit, or Waiver teaching certificate, and are currently employed in a Georgia school; such candidates must be enrolled in programs leading to a certification field issued by the GaPSC.
 See GaPSC Rule 505-2-.03 PRE-SERVICE TEACHING CERTIFICATE for Pre-Service certification requirements.

 3. Candidate Monitoring and Support.
 EPPs shall monitor each cohort aggregate GPA for changes, document any point at which the cohort GPA is less than 3.0, disaggregate the data by race and ethnicity and any other mission-related categories, analyze the data to identify specific needs for candidate support, and develop and implement plans to provide the needed supports.